orao-network/solana-vrf/callback/README.md

 ### 4. Request new randomness

-Randomness requests are performed via CPI to the VRF's `Request` instruction, so it's a job for one of your program's instructions.
+Randomness requests are performed via CPI to the VRF's `Request` or `RequestAlt` instruction, so it's a job for one of your program's instructions.
 Please note that you can provide a request-level callback and a list of its remaining accounts — you can decide that in the logic of your instruction (see the [Callback](#callback) section above).

-Every `Request` invocation has to provide a unique seed — this seed represents a commitment necessary to verify the generated randomness.
+Every `Request`/`RequestAlt` invocation has to provide a unique seed — this seed represents a commitment necessary to verify the generated randomness.
 Note that every registered client has a separate seed space — you don't need to worry on whether some seed is already used by another client or not, but you still need to make sure that your seed is not already used by your client - in case it's already used by your client the `Request` instruction will error out.

 #### An example of a simple `Request` CPI